MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 **Known issues**

-* Currently, multiple data sources is only supported in GraphQL.
+* Currently, child configuration files are only supported in GraphQL.
 * Currently, child configuration files do not support environment variables.

 #### Examples